\texttt{NuHamil}: A numerical code to generate nuclear two- and three-body matrix elements from chiral effective field theory: Similarity renormalization group

 In the code, the SRG evolution is done in a relative-coordinate HO space because the consistent evolution of the other operators is straightforward.
 This means that the evolution is done in the truncated HO space, and the $N_{\rm max}$ truncation is employed in the code.
 The $N_{\rm max}$ is defined as

-The UV momentum scale in the employed $N_{\rm max}$ space is roughly estimated as $p_{\rm UV} = \sqrt{\hbar\omega m (N_{\rm max}+1/2)}$, and we expect that the $N_{\rm max}$ should be increased until $p_{\rm UV}$ is sufficiently larger than the cutoff scale of the interaction, typically $500$ MeV.
-Although we can take sufficiently large $N_{\rm max}$ for the NN evolution, the 3N $N_{\rm max}$ can be an issue especially in heavy nuclei calculations~\cite{Miyagi2022} even if the frequency conversion technique~\cite{Roth2014} is used.
+The UV momentum scale in the employed $N_{\rm max}$ space is roughly estimated as $p_{\rm UV} \sim \sqrt{2 N_{\rm max}m\omega}$~\cite{Furnstahl2012}, and we expect that the $N_{\rm max}$ should be increased until $p_{\rm UV}$ is sufficiently larger than the cutoff scale of the interaction, typically $500$ MeV.
+Although we can take sufficiently large $N_{\rm max}$ for the NN evolution\footnote{We observed that HO- and momentum-space evolutions provide almost the same results.
+The code supports the momentum-space evolution only for NN interactions, and users can verify it.}, the 3N $N_{\rm max}$ can be an issue especially in heavy nuclei calculations~\cite{Miyagi2022} even if the frequency conversion technique~\cite{Roth2014} is used.